fuse-mars/spring-boot-103/README.md

 ```

 ### Other main usage of CQRS
-Event sourcing:
+**Event sourcing:**

+Definition:
-Definition: Event sourcing is a way of persisting your application's state by storing the history that determines the current state of your application.
+* Event sourcing is a way of persisting your application's state by storing the history that determines the current state of your application.
 "From [Microsoft](https://msdn.microsoft.com/en-us/library/jj591559.aspx)"

 Usage (with CQRS):
 * Every command initiate a task execution
 * Every successful task execution is accompanied with an event, which is basically a historical record describing the impact of this task execution on the system’s state.
   * For restful applications, System’s state is represented by the datastore
   * For stateful applications, System’s state is represented by the state of objects in memory
-  * Here is good explanation: http://programmers.stackexchange.com/questions/101337/whats-the-difference-between-stateful-and-stateless
+  * Here is good explanation: [stateless vs statefull](http://programmers.stackexchange.com/questions/101337/whats-the-difference-between-stateful-and-stateless)

 * By analyzing(replaying) all events in order, you should get the present state of the system
 * Below is an example from [Benjamin and Johannes' tutorial](https://ookami86.github.io/event-sourcing-in-practice)